Mighty-M0use/first-repo/README.md

 # first-repo
 Learning Git and GitHub.
 First Repository to learn and test with.
-Any and all advice, guidance, information, or tools are Greatly Accepted and Appreciated!!
+Any and all advice, guidance, information, suggestions, and tools are Greatly Accepted and Appreciated!!